The

 Although it is primarily a matter of personal taste, Syrah is very likely one of the most charming red grape varieties in the world.

-Indeed, wines made from it regularly feature
+Indeed, the wines produced from it regularly feature

-rich and enticing aromatic profiles, where aromas of
+rich and enticing aromatic profiles, where

-velvety black fruits (blackberry, cherry) blend with
+velvety black fruit (blackberry, cherry) aromas blend with

 captivating spices (pepper, licorice) and a